HottScall/Postman/README.md

 - Select Show Postman Console
 - A new tab will open and when you run a request the full value of that request is stored in the console.

+ <h3 align="center">Getting and setting Variables through Scripts</h3>

+- Open your console tab
+- Select one of your requests
+- Click on tests
+- Within here you can add your scripts
+- You can log anything onto the console using console.log(“Hello”) which will print to the console when you run your test

+<h4 align="center">Getting a variable at a collection level</h4>

+- pm.variables.get(“variableNameHere”)

+You can now set this to a variable and console.log the value.

+Example:

+let urlValue = pm.variables.get(“URL”)
+console.log(“Value for URL is” + urlValue)

+This will return your string plus the value of the URL variable which in this case is https://reqres.in/

+Getting a variable at a Environment level:

+pm.globals.get(“addGlobalVarNameHere”)

+OR

+pm.environment.get(“addGlobalVarNameHere”)

+<h4 align="center">Setting a variable at collection level</h4>

+To set a variable, you use the command: pm.variables.set(“name”, “POSTMAN”)

+*NOTE* Setting a variable takes a key, value pair.
+Name in this instance is the key whilst POSTMAN is the value

+You can then call that using:

+console.log(pm.variables.get(“name”))

+Which returns: POSTMAN

+*NOTE* If you want to add scripts which run on every call to a script, you can select your collection, click edit, click pre-request scripts and add your scripts to the documentation bar below.